Experienced & Aggressive Criminal Defense Lawyer On Your Side

 If you have been charged with a crime in the state of Massachusetts, your future is on the line.
 Your career and relationships can all be affected by criminal charges, even if you are found not guilty.

 Consulting with a seasoned criminal defense lawyer in Northampton is the first step you should take to ensure that your rights and interests are being passionately advocated for.

-Attorney Kokonowski has over 20 years of criminal trial experience and has conducted hundreds of trials of felonies and misdemeanors in both the Commonwealth’s district and superior courts and Federal Court.
+Criminal Defense Attorney Thomas Kokonowski has over 20 years of criminal trial experience and has conducted hundreds of trials of felonies and misdemeanors in both the Commonwealth’s district and superior courts and Federal Court.

 He understands how the Massachusetts criminal justice system works and can provide you with information about where you stand and what your next step should be at every stage throughout your case.

 When you work with Attorney Kokonowski, you can face the criminal charges against you with confidence.